jcancheta92/Dataquest-Projects/README.md

 ____
 * [Investigating Fandango Movie Ratings](https://github.com/jcancheta92/Dataquest-Projects/blob/master/14_Investigating%20Fandango%20Movie%20Ratings.ipynb)

-   In October 2015, a data journalist named Walk Hickey analyzed movei ratings data and found strong evidence to suggest that Fandango's rating system was biased and dishonested.
+   In October 2015, a data journalist named Walk Hickey analyzed movie ratings data and found strong evidence to suggest that Fandango's rating system was biased and dishonest.
 Fandango later responded saying that the rounding was a bug in their system.

-    With this project, we want to investigate wether Fandango is still rounding up their reviews or if they did in fact fix the bug.
+    With this project, we want to investigate whether Fandango is still rounding up their reviews or if they did in fact fix the bug.
 ____
 * [Finding the Best Markets to Advertise In](https://github.com/jcancheta92/Dataquest-Projects/blob/master/15_Finding%20the%20Best%20Markets%20to%20Advertise%20In.ipynb)

     In this project, we are assuming that we are working for an e-learning company that offers courses on programming.
-Most of our  courses are on web and mobile development, but we also cover many other domains, like data science, game development, etc. We want to promote our product and and we'd like to invest some money in advertisment.
-The goal of this project is to find out two best markets to avertise our product in.
+Most of our  courses are on web and mobile development, but we also cover many other domains, like data science, game development, etc. We want to promote our product and we'd like to invest some money in advertisement.
+The goal of this project is to find out two best markets to advertise our product in.
 ____
 * [Winning Jeopardy](https://github.com/jcancheta92/Dataquest-Projects/blob/master/16_Winning%20Jeopardy.ipynb)
+    In this project, we are work with a dataset of Jeopardy questions to figure out some patterns in the questions that could help us win Jeopardy

 ____
 * [Mobile app for Lottery Addiction](https://github.com/jcancheta92/Dataquest-Projects/blob/master/17_Mobile%20App%20for%20Lottery%20Addiction.ipynb)